teemann/pyplanet-messages/README.md

  * Text (formatted using $...)
  * Images
  * Custom partial manialinks
+ * Periodic chat messages

-At some point, support for periodic chat messages will be added.
+~~At some point, support for periodic chat messages will be added.~~ Done

 Text and Images can also link to a website (e.g. Discord link).
 Of course, custom manialinks also support this feature, you will need to add it to your manialink though.